 - Funds owed to any other dependents.

 California follows a rigid formula to establish child support.
 The equation plugs in all of the variables and determines the amount.
+Note: This is not an official amount, but should give you an idea of what to expect.

 6. Does A New Spouse’s Income Count?

 People often remarry, start new families, and establish new households after divorce.
-One common child support question is whether or not a new spouse’s income impacts your payments?
+One common child support question is whether or not a new spouse’s income impacts your payments.

 In general, the answer is no. Only your income and your ex’s income factor into the equation.
-That said, in certain circumstances, the court can consider the overall financial situation in a home.
+That said, in certain circumstances, the court can consider the overall financial situation of a home.
 This may also include a new spouse or partner’s paycheck.

 Related Reading: Can My Ex Come After My New Spouse’s Income?